Abhishekkgpian/Music-Player/README.md

 # Online Music Player

-This is an online music player project built by Abhishek Thakur using HTML, CSS, and JavaScript.
+This online music player project was built by Abhishek Thakur using HTML, CSS, and JavaScript.
 It allows users to play music tracks directly in their web browsers.
 The project is hosted on GitHub Pages, and you can access the website [here](https://abhishekkgpian.github.io/Music-Player/).

 ## Features

-- Display the current track's title, artist, and duration.
+- Display the current track's title and duration.
 - Skip to the next or previous track.
+- Allow the user to play a song by clicking on any track
 - Responsive design for optimal viewing on different devices.

 ## Getting Started